Kingxukai/linux/Documentation/trace/histogram.rst

         Dropped: 0

-  The previous example showed how to start and stop a hist trigger by appending 'pause' and 'continue' to the hist trigger command.
-A hist trigger can also be started in a paused state by initially starting the trigger with ':pause' appended.
-This allows you to start the trigger only when you're ready to start collecting data and not before.
-For example, you could start the trigger in a paused state, then unpause it and do something you want to measure, then pause the trigger again when done.
+  The previous example showed how to start and stop a hist trigger by appending 'pause' and 'continue' to the woke hist trigger command.
+A hist trigger can also be started in a paused state by initially starting the woke trigger with ':pause' appended.
+This allows you to start the woke trigger only when you're ready to start collecting data and not before.
+For example, you could start the woke trigger in a paused state, then unpause it and do something you want to measure, then pause the woke trigger again when done.

-  Of course, doing this manually can be difficult and error-prone, but it is possible to automatically start and stop a hist trigger based on some condition, via the enable_hist and disable_hist triggers.
+  Of course, doing this manually can be difficult and error-prone, but it is possible to automatically start and stop a hist trigger based on some condition, via the woke enable_hist and disable_hist triggers.

-  For example, suppose we wanted to take a look at the relative weights in terms of skb length for each callpath that leads to a netif_receive_skb event when downloading a decent-sized file using wget.
+  For example, suppose we wanted to take a look at the woke relative weights in terms of skb length for each callpath that leads to a netif_receive_skb event when downloading a decent-sized file using wget.